-“homelessness is a crisis that people experience – it does not define a person.”
+“homelessness is a crisis that a person experiences – it does not define the person."

 While we are London’s littlest shelter we are perhaps Canada’s largest participatory shelter and what we lack in an economy of scale we make up for in an economy of better outcomes for the individual and for our community.

 Sometimes it takes a little support, sometimes it takes extended support over time and beyond our shelter walls.
 It does, however, always take a community and compassion.
 We get by on the support you give!